PatrickSolberg/Wirtz_Honesty_chrome_ext/privacy_policy.md

 - Does not use any analytics
 - Does not use any cookies

-## Permissions
-The extension only requires the "activeTab" permission, which is used to:
-- Add the Wirtz search button to X/Twitter pages
-- Open search queries in new tabs

 ## Data Usage
 The extension:
 - Only modifies the X/Twitter interface to add a button